rydmike/rydmike.github.io/blog_layout_and_theming.md

 In this [Tweet](https://twitter.com/biz84/status/1445400059894542337?s=20) FlutterDev course producer and Flutter connoisseur [Andrea Bizzotto](https://twitter.com/biz84) shows us how to make a typical web like layout in Flutter.

 A layout that is centered and width constrained.
-This keeps reasonable max column width on the content, also on very wide screens.
+This keeps a reasonable max column width on the content, also on very wide screens.
 This makes the content easier to read, since it never expands to fill the max width of typically very wide desktop screens.

-A solution, where wrapping the child body content like this, is presented by Andrea:
+A solution, where wrapping child content like this, is presented by Andrea:

 ![image](https://user-images.githubusercontent.com/39990307/138179067-83b6065d-b90b-4766-8352-05e91b7fc778.png)
 _**Shown Web style constrained center layout.**_